 Where are your products made?

 ECS Therapeutics' hemp products are proudly grown and manufactured in the USA.
-Our hemp oil is extracted from industrial agricultural hemp that is grown in several states, including Kentucky, Colorado and Oregon, and is processed in GMP-compliant facilities.
+Our hemp oil is extracted from industrial agricultural hemp that is grown in several states, including Colorado, Vermont and Oregon, and is processed in GMP-compliant facilities.
 Each state follows their particular state’s adopted laws and regulations to ensure we are compliant with all existing laws regarding hemp extracts.
 The Department of Agriculture acts as the Federal agency to regulate the approved Farm Bill and its addendums.

 What is "agricultural" or "industrial" hemp?

 Industrial hemp (also called agricultural hemp) is the non-intoxicating, low-THC, genetically distinct variety of the plant cannabis sativa.
 The Farm Bill of 2018 defines hemp as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol [THC] concentration of not more than 0.3 percent on a dry weight basis."